slinkp/recruiter-messager/README.md

   - [ ] Solve problem of linkedin email that are recruiter followup, but gmail doesn't thread them
   - [ ] Solve messages that I've already replied to on linkedin and so aren't in gmail - maybe require manually re-labeling
   - [ ] Iterate on prompt against real recruiter email, until test replies to those usually look good.
-?
   - [ ] Extract data from attachments if any (eg .doc or .pdf)
   - [ ] Extract subject from message too
-- [x] Build a little UX allowing me to approve / edit / send replies
-    - [ ] They should be batched!
-See "Notes on workflow"
-    - [x] Decide on framework for this.
-Could be in browser, or just command line.
-Streamlit?
-    - [x] Chose command line for first pass
-      - [x] Edit reply
-    - [x] Chose SPWA using Alpine.js and Pico.css for second pass
-    - [ ] Features needed:
-      - [ ] List companies
-        - [ ] Display known data
-        - [ ] Link to original message, if any (maybe just gmail link?)
-        - [ ] "Generate reply" button (or "regenerate")
-        - [ ] Display reply
-        - [ ] "Edit reply" link
-        - [ ] "Send and archive" button
-      - [x] Edit reply
-      - [ ] Confirm reply or skip
 - [ ] Actually send email replies
 - [ ] Re-label replied messages (so we know they don't need looking at again)
 - [ ] Company research: general info